billthefarmer/blog/blog/content/post/caldo-verde.md

 This is not the traditional method of making caldo verde.
 The cabbage should something like spring greens, collard greens or cavalo nero.
+Spinach beet works also.
 Roll up the leaves and slice thinly.

 Delicious lunch for two.